We Tested the Best Backpacks for 2025: See Our Reviews

 • Material: Recycled polyester & ripstop polyester

 Though made with recycled materials, the pack’s build quality is no joke.
 It features lockable, water-resistant zippers, top-notch hardware, and its SHELL200 fabric is both lightweight and resistant to wear and tear.
-Although we haven’t tested this new material’s durability over a long period of time, it feels extremely robust, and after being unexpectedly caught in a downpour while wearing it, I can personally attest that it keeps your gear dry in wet conditions.
+Although we haven’t tested this new material’s durability over a long period of time, it feels extremely robust.
+After being unexpectedly caught in a downpour while wearing it, I can personally attest that it keeps your gear dry in wet conditions.

 To get a sense of how it behaves as a one-bag travel solution, I packed the Tortuga Travel Backpack to the brim and headed off to Barcelona for a week of sightseeing and coffee shop-hopping.
 This gave me plenty of opportunities to test the pack in different scenarios, including as a carry-on and a daily carry.
 While it didn’t excel in every situation, at the end of the trip, it emerged as our favorite backpack for travel, with the strongest points being its brilliant organization and how comfortable it is to wear even when fully loaded.